Surge protectors are all the same, right? Why do you need a special one for your garage?

-The biggest garage surge protector on this list is the CRST LTS-10TS.
-Weighing in at three-and-a-half pounds, this thing is a beast.
+The biggest garage surge protector on this list is the CRST LTS-10TS, weighing in at three-and-a-half pounds.

-The ten outlets are arranged in a 90 degree pattern, five on each side of the rectangular casing.
-I like that the casing is angled slightly away from the center so that the plugs on one side don’t get in the way of the plugs on the other.
+The ten outlets are arranged in a 90-degree pattern, five on each side of the rectangular casing.
+The casing is angled slightly away from the center, preventing plugs on one side from interfering with the opposite side’s plugs.

 One drawback is that there are no wide-spaced outlet slots, so if you have a large AC adapter, you won’t be able to use the outlets next to it.
-Similar to most of the surge protectors on this list, there are no debris shields on the outlets themselves.
+Similar to most of the garage surge protectors on this list, there are no debris shields on the outlets.

 |Maximum Line Current||15 Amp/1875 Watts|